DatBogie/AnimatedCord/README.md

 # AnimatedCord
 A *very* simple Discord theme aimed at animating clickable elements.
-Targetting Vencord; BetterDiscord is and will (likely) remain untested.
+Targetting Vencord; BetterDiscord is and will (likely) remain untested.<br>
 [**Preview Theme**](https://gibbu.github.io/ThemePreview/?file=https://cdn.jsdelivr.net/gh/DatBogie/AnimatedCord@refs/heads/main/AnimatedCord.theme.css) via Gibbu's [ThemePreview](https://github.com/Gibbu/ThemePreview)
+> Note: ThemePreview is not perfect; there are various things that the real AnimatedCord theme does that aren't visible via the preview.

 # Installation
 To install, do as you would with any other Vencord theme: